 That wrapped up the first theme of the conference, sending us all out into the San Antonio rain (which I honestly didn’t know it did in San Antonio) to get in line at the food trucks, which were excellent!

-More to come tomorrow on the second theme, Craft Amid Complexity.
+Follow up with second theme, Craft Amid Complexity.